sghosh1991/OnlineCollegeMagazine/README.md

 A J2EE based online college magazine that was selected as one of the top 15 across INDIA in IBM's The Great Minds Challenge

 Summary:
 This is an online version of a college magazine, built on on J2EE platform.
-It is an end to end system which emulates the magazine submisiion to publishing pipeline.
+It is an end to end system which emulates the article submision to magazine publication pipeline.
 Everything like declaration of the magazine cover theme,submitting articles by people under different categories(which are tagged by key words), article selection by moderators/editors, publishing and archiving has been brought inder one system.